uptane/uptane-standard/uptane-standard.md

 ### Director repository {#director_repository}

-The Director repository instructs ECUs as to which images SHOULD be installed by producing signed metadata on demand.
+The Director repository instructs ECUs as to which images will be installed by producing signed metadata on demand.
 Unlike the Image repository, it is mostly controlled by automated, online processes.
 It also consults a private inventory database containing information on vehicles, ECUs, and software revisions.

 The Director repository SHALL expose an interface for Primaries to upload vehicle version manifests ({{vehicle_version_manifest}}) and download metadata.
 This interface SHOULD be public.